Naisten-Linja/naisten-linja-services/README.md

 npm run dev
 ```

-This will start a docker container running PostgreSQL, run database migration, then start both the front and backend
+This will start a docker container running PostgreSQL, another container running Redis, run database migration,
-development app.
+then start both the front and backend development app.

 After that, the frontend app is accessible at http://localhost:3000 (`FRONTEND_PORT` was set in
 `.envrc` to 3000 by default).